 The Philippines’ unrivaled beauty enchants outdoor enthusiasts from all over the world.
-Which is hardly surprising considering this epic archipelago of over 7,000 islands has no shortage of natural attractions to explore.
+This is hardly surprising considering this epic archipelago of over 7,000 islands has no shortage of natural attractions to explore.
 Others come for the happy-go-lucky inhabitants who welcome visitors with open arms.

 Which power outlets do they use in the Philippines?